mario-campos/xget/README.md

 The URI format is `irc://HOSTNAME[:PORT]/[#]CHANNEL[,[#]CHANNEL...]`.
 If the port number is not specified, the port number TCP/6667 will be used.
 The URI may contain one or more IRC channels&mdash;optionally prefixed with an octothorpe (`#`)&mdash;each of which will be joined.

-The `-A`, `--no-acknowledge` flag may be used to suppress xget from returning file offsets as acknowledgements.
+The `-A`, `--no-acknowledge` option may be used to suppress xget from returning file offsets as acknowledgements.
 Although it is DCC protocol to send these acknowledgements, many DCC senders don't require them&mdash;some will even abort the DCC transfer if too many acknowledgements are sent.

-The `-O`, `--output-document` flag may be used to create the file with a given name, instead of the name provided by the DCC sender.
-This flag accepts one argument: the new name and/or path of the file to be downloaded.
+The `-O`, `--output-document` option may be used to create the file with a given name, instead of the name provided by the DCC sender.
+This option requires one argument: the new name and/or path of the file to be downloaded.

 ### Examples